Christo107/CI-PP-02-Rock_Paper_Scissors/README.md

     - Before final deployment, no errors were returned when passing through the offical [W3C validator](#)
 - CSS
-    - Before final deployment, no errors were found when passing through the official [(Jigsaw) validator](#)
+    - Before final deployment, no errors were found when passing through the official [(Jigsaw) validator](#) -Javascript
+    - The javascript code was run through jshint to check for any errors.
+Thankfully, no errors were identified.

 ### Responsiveness Testing
 - The website was tested for responsiveness using the Chrome and Firefox browsers and their associated Developer Tools.